💞 Hub

 Essays to read next

-Love Languages: Useful Framework or Just a Trend?
+Love Languages — Useful Framework or Just a Trend?

 8 min read · 2026-04-22

-Attachment Styles Explained Simply
+Attachment Styles, Explained Simply

 Attachment theory started in a hospital with infants and has traveled a long way into dating apps and group chats.
-This article explains the four common styles in plain language and makes the case for reading them gently.
+The four common styles in plain language, with a case for reading them gently.

 8 min read · 2026-04-22